Common Golf Injuries

 - Golfer’s Elbow and Tennis Elbow

-Check out our video “Treating Tennis & Golfer’s Elbow with the 3pp Elbow Wrap” – View Video
+Check out our video “Treating Golfer’s Elbow with the 3pp Elbow POP Splint” – View Video

 Tendon inflammation is the most common wrist/hand complaint among golfers.
 Typically occurring in your leading hand, wrist tendons can become overly fatigued and inflamed- causing pain and tenderness which can affect your ability to hold your club correctly.
 Symptoms can include pain, tenderness and stiffness in your wrist; tingling sensation or numbness and muscle weakness.

 Rest, along with anti-inflammatory medication such as aspirin, ibuprofen, or naproxen can help your pain and swelling.
 Wrist splints that support but do not fully limit your motion can also help.
-The 3pp Wrist Wrap has light adjustable compression to support your wrist and the non slip foam lining makes it comfortable to wear while playing golf.
-For more severe tendinitis, wrist splints with firmer control are usually recommended such as the Mueller Green Fitted Wrist Brace.
+The 3pp Wrist Wrap and the 3pp Wrist Pop Splint have light adjustable compression to support your wrist and the non slip foam lining makes them comfortable to wear while playing golf.

 Wrist Ligament Injuries

 The repeated movement of your wrist during short puts or the hyperextension of your wrist during your golf swing can cause tears on the ligaments in your wrist.